Assessment & Taxation

 Assessment is the process of estimating the value of property for equitable distribution within Beaver County's total property tax requirement, including other requisitions such as education and seniors housing.
 While many properties are assessed on a market value standard, there exist other properties that are assessed on a regulated value standard mandated by the Provincial Government.

-The entire assessment function for all properties is the responsibility of the Appointed Assessor, except for linear property, for which Alberta Municipal Affairs is responsible.
-Linear assessment includes pipelines, gas and oil wells, electric power, and telecommunication systems.
+The entire assessment function for all properties is the responsibility of the Appointed Assessor, except for designated industrial property, for which Alberta Municipal Affairs is responsible.
+Designated industrial assessment includes pipelines, gas and oil wells, electric power, and telecommunication systems.

 Orest Golinowski, Senior Assessor: email@example.com